 To help determine the key environmental factors (if any) that need to be changed, look at an organization’s own strengths and weaknesses.

 An example of internal forces can be the firm financial foundation of an organization, a well-educated workshop, or a high-tech tool.
 This is a great example of all organizational strengths.
 High management should always be thought ahead and set goals that exploit the power of the organization.

-Strength and weaknesses of traditional top-down structure
+Strengths and weaknesses of traditional top-down structure

 Traditional top-down structures provide a benefit to short-term local business decisions where a highly skilled person can effectively manage the flow of work.

-The leading organizational structures grew up, the administration became more difficult, eventually requiring higher orders for moderate management expansions to represent the work.
+As the leading organizational structures grew up, the administration became more difficult, eventually requiring higher orders for moderate management expansions to represent the work.
 One of the main strengths of the top organizational structure is the ability to preserve and express the business aspect of talented leaders.

-Among the weakest of traditional top organizational structures, the middle management can eventually become bigger and can use a large part of the revenue.
+Among the weakest of traditional top organizational structures, middle management can eventually become bigger and can use a large part of the revenue.
 In the lower-level structure, the strength and probability of low-level workers are sometimes unused or neglected due to strong rules instead of creative thinking.